 Please be aware that if any particular person is constantly causing the rest of the group (or the crew) grief due to their behavior they will be warned and then asked to leave the expedition if nothing improves and no refund will be given.
 This is obviously the most extreme situation but we will not let one or two lazy or selfish individuals spoil it for everybody else.
 Everybody knows the score from the start and this is for everyone’s benefit.
 Usually everybody who does our trips has a relaxed approach and everybody gets on very well and any unsuitable people do not last long and leave on their own accord.

 This is a once in a lifetime experience so let’s all enjoy it!

-As a general rule on a drive day we leave in the morning around 7-8am (after breakfast) and pull up just before dusk in order to set up camp in the daylight, but this really depends on the distance between destinations.
+As a general rule on a drive day we leave in the morning around 7-8am (after breakfast) and pull up just before dusk in order to set up camp in the daylight or check into our hotel, but this really depends on the distance between destinations.

 Delays: We always strive to arrive at our destinations on time but if we experience any delays we will adjust our itinerary accordingly.
 If we experience any major delays our end date can be extended to suit our needs.

 The proposed itinerary is just that, ‘proposed’, and can and will change at the crew’s discretion if need be.

 We advise you not to book onward flights until we get within a week of our final destination.

 Drugs: In a lot of the countries we travel through drugs such as marijuana are in abundance and readily available.
 Please be aware that they are still illegal and some countries hold the Death Penalty as punishment for being caught in possession.
 Obviously you are free to do whatever you want to do in your own free time but there is NEVER to be any illegal drugs aboard the expedition vehicle at any time.